tstatler/doctools/guides/acs/sdks/titanium/README.md

 3-Legged OAuth, in which the username and password are not stored by the application, is the preferred method in most cases.

+For 2-legged OAuth or API key authentication, use the `Users.create` and `Users.login`
+methods:

+    Cloud.Users.login({
+        login: "test@example.com",
+        password: "passwd"
+    }, function(e) {
+        if (e.success) {
+            Ti.API.info("Logged in user, id = " + users[0].id + ", session ID = " + Cloud.sessionId);
+        } else {
+            Ti.API.info("Login failed.");
+        }
+    });

+For 3-legged OAuth, use the `Users.secureCreate` and `Users.secureLogin` methods:

+    Cloud.Users.secureLogin({
+        title : "Log in to NiftyApp",
+    }, function(e) {
+        if (!e.success) {
+            Ti.API.info("Error: + ((e.error && e.message) || JSON.stringify(e)));
+        } else {
+            Ti.API.info('Success. accessToken = ' + Cloud.accessToken);
+        }
+    });

+These methods differ from the `login` and `create` methods in several important ways:

+*   The user's login and password information is passed into the method.
+Instead, the method displays a modal dialog, prompting the user to log in.
+The user's password is not available to the application.

+*   The only thing that can be specified in the parameter dictionary is the title of the modal dialog, as shown in the sample above.

+*   The user's information is not returned in the response object.
+If you need information about the logged-in user, call the {@link Users#showme} method.

+*   After a successful login, the OAuth access token is available in `Cloud.accessToken`.
+    If desired, you can persist this value in a secure method and restore it when the application restarts.
+For example:

+        // Method for storing token is application-specific var token = getMyStoredAccessToken();
+        if (token) {
+            // restore access token
+            Cloud.accessToken = token;
+            // make more Cloud API calls.
+            doMyCloudStuff();
+        } else {
+            // need to log in.
+            Cloud.Users.secureLogin({
+                title : "Log in to NiftyApp",
+            }, function(e) {
+                if (e.success) {
+                    setMyStoredAccessToken(Cloud.accessToken, Cloud.expiresIn);
+                    doMyCloudStuff();
+                } else {
+                    // handle error
+                }
+            });
+        }

+    The `Cloud.expiresIn` property specifies the validity period of the token, in seconds.
+    If you record the time when the `secureLogin` or `secureCreate` call returns, you can use this information. to determine whether the access token is still valid.

 See the [Titanium.Cloud
 Module Reference](http://docs.appcelerator.com/titanium/latest/#!/api/Titanium.Cloud) for
 details on using each of the mechanisms in Titanium.